antoniopedrofraga/bot-horarios/README.md

 var classId = ['3MIEIC02','3MIEIC02']; //turma pretendida em cada index
 ```

-The first array indicates the module identifier for each module, which can be found in the module URL:
+The first array indicates the module identifier, which can be found in the module URL:
 ![alt text](./README/moduleid.png "Module ID")

 The second array indicates the class identifier that every FEUP student is familiar with.